chitulescui/ING/README.md

 5. Check if exists, create and use a Database using `create_database()` function.
 6. Check if exists and create tables based on the predefined values of a list using `create_table()` function.
 7. Populate the tables using `populate_tables()` function.
-8. Create a new login for the SQL Server.
+8. Create a new login for the SQL Server using `create_login()` function.
-9. Connect to new user.
+9. Create and connect to the new user.
 10. Check if exists and export all the tables from the database in a JSON format using `export_table()` function.
 11. Close the connection in order for transactions to not remain active on the Database server using `close_connection()` function.